|Home page||Bellringing||Talks & lectures||Fell walking||Settle - Carlisle||Metal sculpture||Brickwork||Journeys||Ergonomics||The rest||Site map|

 Ergonomics provides the knowledge and the techniques to get things right, but it can only do so if those involved with creating the product make use of that knowledge.
 Those of us who use the products need to raise our expectations if we expect manufacturers take notice.
 Products don't have to be hard to use.
 They can be designed properly.
 But if we buy poorly designed products and don't complain, then there is little incentive for anyone to design them properly.

-Most people only think of ergonomics as being related to things like keyboards and office chairs, or maybe to the design of hand tools, but has much broader application.
-At one end of the scale there are experts in bio-mechanics, concerned with how the body responds to the demands put on it, whether the body is sitting in an office or in a jet fighter, lifting parcels or patients, or performing extreme sports.
-At the other end of the scale, there are experts in organisational psychology concerned with how people interact with each other, and how things like leadership and safety culture affect their behaviour and performance.
-In between are experts in a lot of other things: equipment design, work and task design, teamwork and procedures, and there are specialists with expertise in areas like human performance, cognitive processes, human error and human reliability.
+Most people only think of ergonomics as being related to things like keyboards and office chairs, or maybe to the design of hand tools, but ergonomics has much broader application.
+At one end of the scale there are experts in bio-mechanics, concerned with how the body responds to the demands put on it, whether the body is sitting in an office or in a jet fighter, lifting parcels or lifting patients, or performing extreme sports.
+At the other end of the scale, there are experts in organisational psychology concerned with how people interact with each other, and how things like leadership and safety culture affect their behaviour and the organisation's performance.
+In between are experts in a lot of other things like equipment design, work and task design, teamwork and procedures, and there are specialists with expertise in areas like human performance, cognitive processes, human error and human reliability.
 What they all share in common is a concern for how people interact with, and are affected by, the rest of the complex systems of which they find themselves being a part.

 The world is full of examples of good and bad ergonomics.
 Many are so obvious that even a non expert can learn to spot them.